rap2hpoutre/pg-anonymizer/README.md

   --list=firstName:faker.name.firstName,lastName:faker.name.lastName
 ```

-You don't need to specify faker function since the command will try to find correct function via column name.
+:point_right: You don't need to specify faker function since the command will try to find correct function via column name.

 You can use plain text too for static replacements:
 ```bash